Akhilesh18237/RK/DEPLOYMENT_GUIDE.md

-# GitHub Pages Deployment Guide
+# GitHub Pages Deployment Guide - RK Repository

-## ✅ Code Successfully Pushed!
+## ✅ Code Successfully Pushed to New Repository!

-Your code has been successfully pushed to GitHub.
-Now follow these steps to complete the deployment:
+Your code has been successfully pushed to the new repository: https://github.com/Akhilesh18237/RK

+## 🔧 What Was Fixed

+### White Screen Issues Resolved:
+1. **Loading Screen**: Replaced problematic image with a simple text-based logo
+2. **Error Boundary**: Added error boundary to catch and display JavaScript errors
+3. **Debugging**: Added console logs to track component loading
+4. **Loading Time**: Reduced loading screen from 2.5s to 1s
+5. **Base Path**: Updated for new repository name `/RK/`
+6. **Build Environment**: Added explicit NODE_ENV=production

 ## 🔧 GitHub Repository Settings

 ### 1. Enable GitHub Pages
-1. Go to your repository: https://github.com/Akhilesh18237/RK-Metal
+1. Go to your repository: https://github.com/Akhilesh18237/RK
 2. Click on **Settings** tab
 3. Scroll down to **Pages** section in the left sidebar
 4. Under **Source**, select **GitHub Actions**